CodeSpool/react-native-course-notes/notes/01-Hello-World-example.md

   - layers are ordered in stack format (array)
   - transitions push or pop routes to that array
 - different route transitions are called _scene configurations_
-  - fifferent platforms have different transitions
+  - different platforms have different transitions

 ### Native elements
 There are no DOM elements like ```<div>```, ```<a>``` or ```<span>```.
-If looking for a speciffic native component, odds are it has already been implemented ba React Native Core or the community.
+If looking for a specific native component, odds are it has already been implemented ba React Native Core or the community.

 #### Most Commonly used components:
 ```<View>```